Find out more about The Open University’s Environment qualifications.

 Outside of the formal UN process, Nations are free to sign up to other ‘plurilateral’ agreements.
 Significant progress was made on a sparkling array of these under the management of the UK Presidency including:

-- Declaration on Forest and Land-use – which aims to half and reverse deforestation by 2030 with a pledge by 141 countries so far to increase finance for ‘sustainable agriculture, forest management, and forest conservation and restoration’.
+- Declaration on Forest and Land-use – which aims to halt and reverse deforestation by 2030 with a pledge by 141 countries so far to increase finance for ‘sustainable agriculture, forest management, and forest conservation and restoration’.

 - The Global Methane Pledge to reduce ethane emissions by 30% by 2030 by over 100 countries so far.